c-butcher/notification-bundle/README.md

 ### Adding a New Notification

-In your symfony configuration, find the `kungfu_notifications` configuration, or you might have to create it.
-Once you have that, then you'll want to add your new notification to the `notifications` section.
-The first property that you want to add under the `notifications` section should be the name of the notification, in this case `product_min_quantity`.
+You can add new notifications under the `notifications` section of your `kungfu_notifications` configuration.
+The first line under `notifications` should be the name of your notification, in this case it is `product_min_quantity`, which is what you will use to call your notification later in your code.

+**NOTE**: The name of the notification must start with a letter and only contain letters, numbers and underscores.

+Underneath of the notifications name, you will need to supply four properties which are all required.

+* `subject` - will be used as the subject of the email.
+* `description` - is used on the settings page to describe the notification to your end-users.
+* `template` - a php/twig template that contains the contents of your email.
+* `enabled` - tells whether the notification should be enabled by default.

 ```yaml
 kungfu_notifications: